polterguy/polterguy.github.io/csharp/index.md

 it to your code as `result`.
 This allows you to integrate your code with other HTTP REST APIs, with a single line of C#.
 The `client` above, is an instance of `IHttpClient` which you can retrieve using Dependency Injection the same way you would with any other service.
+The above code assumes you have a reference in your assembly to _"magic.http.contracts"_, which contains the `IHttpClient` interface.

 [Hyperlambda 101](/hyperlambda)